microsoftgraph/msgraph-sdk-java/README.md

 For an example of authentication in a client application see the [MSGraph SDK Android MSA Auth for Android Adapter](https://github.com/microsoftgraph/msgraph-sdk-android-msa-auth-for-android-adapter).

 ### 2.3 Get a GraphServiceClient object

-TODO: the para below needs expansion or removal.
-Would need to mention the different flows (authorization code flow, implicit flow, client credential flow) and give pointers on where to get sample code.
-Dave Moten can provide link for client credentials flow.

 Once you have set the correct application ID and url, you must get a **GraphServiceClient** object to make requests against the service.
 The SDK will store the account information for you, but when a user logs on for the first time, it will invoke UI to get the user's account information.